La Borne Blanche station

 The Borne Blanche station is a French railway station on the Paris–Lille railway line, situated on the commune of Orry-la-Ville, in the Oise, in the Hauts-de-France region.
 The station is situated at a distance of 850 m from the centre of Orry-la-Ville and 2 km from Orry-la-Ville-Coye station.
 The station is on the borders of the Chantilly Forest.

 It is considered as a railway halt by the SNCF, served by the RER D.

 Situation

-The station is established at a total altitude of 95 m above Mean sea-level, and at the kilometric point n°33,180 of the Paris-Lille railway line, between the stations of Survilliers - Fosses and Orry-la-Ville-Coye.
+The station is established at an altitude of 95 m above mean sea-level, and at the kilometric point n°33,180 of the Paris-Lille railway line, between the stations of Survilliers-Fosses and Orry-la-Ville-Coye.